trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/de/case-65-a-hindu-man-questions-the-buddha.md

 ---
-title: "Case 65: A Hindu Man Questions the Buddha"
+title: "A Hindu Man Questions the Buddha"
-meta_title: "Case 65: A Hindu Man Questions the Buddha"
+meta_title: "A Hindu Man Questions the Buddha"
-description: "Case 65: A Hindu Man Questions the Buddha"
+description: "A Hindu Man Questions the Buddha"
-date: 2024-09-12
+date: 2024-09-13
 image: "/images/image-placeholder.jpg"
 types: ["Type 1"]
 masters: [""]